A look at colleges with federal money targeted by the Trump administration

 COLUMBIA UNIVERSITY

-Columbia said July 23 it had a $200 million fine to restore federal funding.
+Columbia said July 23 it had agreed to a $200 million fine to restore federal funding.

 The school was threatened with the potential loss of billions of dollars in government support, including more than $400 million in grants canceled earlier this year.
 The administration pulled the money because of what it described as Columbia's failure to address antisemitism on campus during the Israel-Hamas war.